Bean aphid (Aphis fabae)

 Biology and life history

-Pest Monitoring A specific action threshold for aphid control in sweet corn has not been established in Oregon.
+Pest Monitoring A specific action threshold for aphid control in sweet corn has not been established in the PNW.
 The need for aphid control depends on whether the corn is being grown for processing or fresh market.
 There is very little tolerance for aphid contamination or honeydew in the corn silk of fresh market sweet corn.
 Although aphid populations can be dramatic, treatments for aphids in commercial sweet corn for processing are rare.

 If aphids become numerous, increase frequency of sampling.
 Begin controlling significant aphid infestations in fresh market corn prior to silking.
 Aphids often are concentrated in hot spots or near the field margin.
 Infestations frequently are localized, with heavily infested leaves curled downward.
-Note the presence of any hot spots, but avoid sampling only those areas.
+Note the presence of any hot spots but avoid sampling only those areas.
 Also, be sure to look for evidence of biological control; i.e., the presence of predators, parasites (aphid mummies), and disease.
 Aphid flights are most common during periods of moderate temperatures (60° to 80°F).
 Monitor fields particularly closely during April and May.